 Professionally, online therapists at Talkspace are fully vetted (or “credentialed” in industry terms).
 Regarding education, 95% of Talkspace therapists are masters-level educated, with the remaining 5% having completed their PsyD or Ph.D..
 It’s mandatory that they’re independently licensed at the highest level for their state’s requirements, pass a background check for potential malpractice or medical sanctions, and qualified to diagnose mental health issues.
 They also complete rigorous training on how to use an online therapy platform and methodology surrounding technology-based therapy, like text therapy.

 In sum, online therapists at Talkspace are 100% qualified to provide therapy or counseling both in-person and online.

 How therapist matching works

 When beginning your online therapy journey, matching with therapists is handled in a few ways.
 Traditionally, the first person you’ll interact with is a consultation therapist.
 This is a certified therapist who is an expert in matching your needs to another practitioner — your actual therapist — who focuses on that speciality or has extensive experience or training with your condition or issue.
-Examples of therapist specializations include: LGBTQ lifestyles, post-traumatic stress disorder (PTSD) and related traumas, or common conditions like anxiety and depression.
+Examples of therapist specializations include: LGBTQIA+ identities, post-traumatic stress disorder (PTSD) and related traumas, or common conditions like anxiety and depression.